 It’s a solid triangular bicycle seat-shaped device.
 It doesn’t have a lot of bells and whistles – that is, no OLEDs, just simple LED indicators for speeds and battery.

 It is the same quality, rubberized plastic found on its bigger counterparts.
-There are three color variations to choose from; matte black, white, or the limited red edition (RED).
+There are four color variations to choose from; matte black, white, limited red edition (RED) and the new one, desert rose.
 We got the black one.